grifferz/pah-irc/README.md

     The bot will repeat back to you the current Black Card and your proposed answer.

-    The Card Tsar will not see any of the plays until all players have made their play; you may alter your play at any time up until then.
+    You may alter your play as many times as you like until every active player has made their play, at which point the plays will be revealed to the channel and may not be changed.

 ### Security